Adapting your home: Access into and around your home

 • What is the difference in levels between your entrance and the path?

-• How steep will the ramp be?
+• Is the path level and how steep will the ramp be?

 • Is there enough space to create a level platform outside the door?